Rick Fehr

-Richard Elliott Fehr (born August 28, 1962) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.
+Richard Elliott Fehr (born August 28, 1962) is an American former professional golfer.
+He played on the PGA Tour and the Nationwide Tour.

+Early life

 Fehr was born in Seattle, Washington and grew up in the state of Washington.
 As a teenager, Fehr won the Washington State Junior and PGA National Junior tournaments in 1979.

+Amateur career

-He attended Brigham Young University in Provo, Utah and was a member of the golf team.
+Fehr attended Brigham Young University in Provo, Utah and was a member of the golf team.
 He was a two-time All-American while at BYU and won numerous amateur tournaments, including the 1982 Western Amateur.
-He was the low amateur at both The Masters and the U.S. Open in 1984.
-Fehr turned pro in 1984 after earning his degree in finance; he joined the PGA Tour in 1985.
+He was the low amateur at both the Masters Tournament and the U.S. Open in 1984.

+In 1984, Fehr graduated from college with a degree in finance.

+Professional career

+In 1984, Fehr turned professional.
+He joined the PGA Tour after successfully negotiating 1985 PGA Tour Qualifying School.

 Fehr won two PGA Tour events: the 1986 B.C.
 Open and the 1994 Walt Disney World/Oldsmobile Classic.
 He finished runner-up in a PGA Tour event (2nd or T-2) nine times and had 41 top-10 finishes.
 His best finish in a major championship was a T-9 at the 1985 U.S. Open.

-Fehr now earns his living as Director of Instruction at Aldarra Golf Club.
+Fehr now earns his living as a golf instructor/coach at The Golf Club at Newcastle near Bellevue, Washington.
+He is the owner of Rick Fehr Coaching.